ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

 As you can see in the `ErrorMessage` response header, the certificate does not match any of the allowed identities.
 This is because we're only allowing certificates with the `CN=Client 01` subject.
+You can add more identities to the policy to allow more certificates.

 #### Validate certificate chain

 We've been using the client certificates for the development environment.
-If you would use the test environment version (e.g. `tst-client-01.pfx`) you should get a `401 Unauthorized` response.
+If you use the test environment version (e.g. `tst-client-01.pfx`) you should get a `401 Unauthorized` response.
 However, a `200 OK` is returned with the current configuration, because we're not validating the certificate chain.

-On the `validate-client-certificate` policy, change the value of the `validate-trust` attribute to `true` and redeploy the change.
-Now you'll get the following `401 Unauthorized` response when calling the `validate-using-policy` operation, which indicates that the certificate chain of the client certificate could not be validated.
+Locate the `validate-client-certificate` policy.
+Change the value of the `validate-trust` attribute to `true` and redeploy the change.
+Now you'll get the following `401 Unauthorized` response when calling the `validate-using-policy` operation.
+It indicates that the certificate chain of the client certificate could not be validated.

 ```
 HTTP/1.1 401 Unauthorized